Victim Services Delivery Model

 Development:

 The resolution calls for continued funding and support for victim services across the province using the current local service delivery model.
-The current model allows for local victims services units (VSUs) to address community needs on a case-by-case basis in a way that reflects the local community.
+The current model allows for local victim services units (VSUs) to address community needs on a case-by-case basis in a way that reflects the local community.
 The resolution emphasizes the importance of the local nature of VSU delivery under the current model and expresses concerns that a regionalized model may not meet the needs of victims in rural areas.
 Unfortunately, the Government of Alberta response does not provide any meaningful data or evidence related to why a shift to a regional model is required and what specific deficiencies in the current model justify such a significant change.

 This resolution is assigned a status of Intent Not Met, and RMA will continue to advocate for the continuation of the local VSU model.